 The consumer’s vet will have to confirm the results and consumer will then have to wait another three months before they can go.
 But it may be that the UK can be ‘listed’ by the EU as a more trusted country, in which case the rules will be less onerous.

 Charges for making calls abroad have been a problem for mobile phone users since the devices were invented.
 These so-called roaming charges were often very expensive but an EU initiative changing telecoms rules meant they were abolished and consumers could effectively ‘roam like at home’.

 Such provisions have become very important for UK holidaymakers.
-The Government has set an ambitious target of ‘no less protection’ for consumers as the UK leaves the EU.
+The UK Government has set an ambitious target of ‘no less protection’ for consumers as the UK leaves the EU.
 Nevertheless, the ambition to leave the EU digital single market and questions over regulations requiring reciprocal agreement with the remaining EU 27 member states seem to provide significant barriers in reaching that goal.
 It remains unclear whether the current charging regime can be retained.

 Current government guidance is that guaranteed free roaming ends on 1 January 2021 and travellers should check with their operators.